Malaya genurostris Leicester, 1908.

 Subfamily Culicinae, tribe Sabethini.
 Malaya is a small genus of only 12 species.
 Genus abbreviation – Ml.

-Adults of Malaya are unique in having a “hairy”, bent, apically swollen proboscis that is folded beneath the body when at rest.
+Adults of Malaya species are unique in having a setose, bent, apically swollen proboscis that is folded beneath the body when at rest.
 They are otherwise similar to the adults of Kimia and Topomyia, both have a conspicuous median longitudinal white or silver stripe on the scutum and lack setae on the upper calypter, which distinguish them from other Old World sabethines (Maorigoeldia and Tripteroides).
-In the areas where Malaya species occur, the larvae are distinguished from non-sabethine genera by the presence of a single pair of seta 4-X. Malaya differ from Kimia and Tripteroides in having a slit-like occipital foramen and comb scales in two or more rows.
-The larvae of Malaya closely resemble Kimia and Topomyia but are distinct in having the maxillary palpus fused with the maxillary body and seta 4-X single rather than branched.
+In the areas where Malaya species occur, the larvae are distinguished from non-sabethine genera by the presence of a single pair of seta 4-X. Malaya larvae differ from those of Kimia and Tripteroides in having a slit-like occipital foramen and comb scales in two or more rows.
+The larvae of Malaya closely resemble the larvae of Kimia and Topomyia but are distinct in having the maxillary palpus fused with the maxillary body and seta 4-X single rather than branched.
 See Sabethini.

-Malaya was recovered as the sister of Topomyia in the cladistic analyses of morphological data conducted by Judd (1996), Harbach & Kitching (1998) and Harbach & Peyton (2000), but was paired with genus Limatus when genus Kimia, which was established for species previously placed in Topomyia, was included in the data set of the last authors.
+Malaya was recovered as the sister of Topomyia in the cladistic analyses of morphological data conducted by Judd (1996), Harbach & Kitching (1998) and Harbach & Peyton (2000), but was paired with Limatus when Harbach et al. (2007) included Kimia, which was established for species previously placed in Topomyia, in the data set of the last authors.
 Phylogenetic relationships among the species of Malaya have not been studied.

-Malaya are incapable of taking a blood meal, hence they are not of medical of economic importance.
+Malaya females are incapable of taking a blood meal; hence, they are not of medical of economic importance.